coderefinery/git-branch-design/_episodes/02-branch-hygiene.md

 ## Branch naming

 - Name your local branches such that you will recognize them 3 months later.
-- "test", "foo", "debug", "mybranch" are not good branch names.
+- "test2", "foo", "debug", "mybranch" are not good branch names.
 - Give descriptive names to remote branches.
 - For topic branches we recommend to name them "author/topic" (example `joe/new-integrator`).
 - Then everybody knows who is to be contacted about this branch (e.g. stale branches).